rightjs/rightjs-docs/docs/en/builds.md

 <div style="font-size: 80%">
   <h2>The Self-Building Feature</h2>
   <p>
-    The self-building feature creates self-building javascript code which reconstructs itself on the browser side.
+    The self-building feature creates self-building javascript code, which reconstructs itself on the browser side.
 It gives you an additional 25-30% compression, but in exchange it takes about 5 to 100 ms for reconstruction.
 The exact duration depends on the browser and hardware.